-(a) General.
+- (a) General.
 The Court will have a Rules Advisory Committee (Committee) to study and advise the Court on possible changes to Rules of the Court, either sua sponte or at the request of the Court.
-The Committee will submit its recommendations to the Chief Judge through the Clerk.

-(b) Appointment.
-The Chief Judge, with the concurrence of the Board of Judges, will appoint nine members of the Court's bar to serve on the Committee, eight as members and one as the chair.
-At least two members of the Committee will be attorneys employed by the Department of Veterans Affairs.
+Recommendations from the Committee are submitted to the Chief Judge through the Clerk. - (b) Appointment.
+The Chief Judge, with the concurrence of the Court, will appoint nine members of the Court's bar to serve on the Committee, eight as members and one as the Chair.
+At least two members of the Committee will be attorneys employed by the Department of Veterans Affairs (Department).